jcazevedo/jcazevedo.net/posts/_posts/2020-09-02-september-leetcoding-challenge-day-1.md

 A possible solution for this problem is to enumerate all valid times and check the largest one that uses all of the provided digits.
 Since there are at most
 $$24 \times 60 = 1440$$ valid times, this is good enough to avoid a time limit exceeded.
-The following is a sample implementation of that strategy:
+The following is an implementation of that strategy:

 {% highlight cpp %}
 class Solution {